cds-hooks/docs/source/includes/_examples.md

 }
 ```

-This request results in the following response that indicates the patient is at high risk for opioid overdose according to the CDC guidelines, and the dosage should be tapered to less than 50 MME.
+The opioid guideline request results in the following response that indicates the patient is at high risk for opioid overdose according to the CDC guidelines, and the dosage should be tapered to less than 50 MME.
 Links are provided to the guideline, as well as to the MME conversion tables provided by CDC.

-## Radiology Appropriateness
+## Radiology Appropriateness - Request

-### Request

 ```json
 {